WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 * Updated 5.5.2020, version 1.4:

-  1.Stored the sentiment files in './result/ticker'
+  1.stored the sentiment files in './result/ticker'

-  2.Added the pure sentiment switch, no more stock processing(slow)
+  2.added the pure sentiment switch, no more stock processing(slow)

 * Updated 5.17.2020, version 1.5:

-  1.Added file named “earning_news_sa.py”, it searched and scraped the news from 'seekingalpha.com/market-news' containing whichever headline one feeds.
+  1.added file named “earning_news_sa.py”, it searched and scraped the news from 'seekingalpha.com/market-news' containing whichever headline one feeds.
 It also allows searching earnings news for specific companies.

-  2.Optimized twitter time processing
+  2.optimized twitter scraping process